thomasmeadows/angular-ui-chat/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
 Lint and test your code.
-To build user grunt browserify.
+To build use grunt dist.
+To develop use grunt dev.
+Use a different branch and send a pull request to contribute.

 ## Release History